I loved you is a reversible text

 The love-cluster:

-For a credulous reader, each of the units in the love-cluster points to an image of sentimental love, acting subconsciously as a strong positive emotional stimuli.
+For a Dreamy reader, each of the elements in the love-cluster points to an image of sentimental love, acting subconsciously as a strong positive emotional stimuli.

-The incredulous readers are not supposed to be charmed by the idea of sentimental love.
-Maybe, they are affected by the image of selfless love to a lesser degree, particularly if they do not believe in such a thing.
+The Cool-minded readers are not supposed to be charmed by the idea of sentimental love.

 The third poetic device of this sort is the absence of metaphors or visual images in the text.
-This "simplicity" further appeals to a credulous reader, increasing the emotional effect of the semantic love-cluster.
-A credulous reader feels like the speaker speaks artlessly, directly, from his heart.
-The device does not make a difference for the incredulous reader, who does not care much about the semantic love-cluster.
+This "simplicity" further appeals to Dreamy readers, increasing the emotional effect of the semantic love-cluster.
+They feel like the speaker expresses himself artlessly, directly, from his heart.
+The device does not make a difference for the Cool-minded reader, who does not care much about the semantic love-cluster.

 2.3 Application of reversibility rule, step 2

-This step requires to discover anomalies of the text first.
-I call the narrator in the poem "the hero".
+This step calls to discover anomalies of the text first.
+I call the narrator in the poem "hero".
 The woman here is called "addressee".

 Here is the list of the anomalies.

 (1) Love in the past tense.
-The expression "I loved you" is an anomaly in Russian, where "real love" (настоящая любовь) means eternal love.
-The expression "I loved you" has two opposite meanings: love in the past and uncertain feeling currently.
-One thing is certain: the hero speaks not about "real" love, but about some other love, which can fade away.
+The expression "I loved you" is an anomaly in the Russian language: "true love" is forever.
+The expression "I loved you" has two opposing meanings: love in the past and an undefined feeling in the present.
+One thing is certain: the hero is not speaking of "true" love (in Russian sense), but of some other kind of love that can fade.
+The use of the verb "to love" in the past tense is an anomaly both in Romanticism and in sentimentalism, regardless of the language used.

 (2) Quantifiers of uncertainty: there are three such quantifiers in the second sentence: "still", "possibly", "not quite".
 All of them quantify the chance of existence, and the degree of expiration of the hero's love.
-This should be perceived as an anomaly not only in the Russian language, but in Romanticism and Sentimentalism as well: these movements did not view love as something transient.
-It looks like the hero dangles his love in front of his addressee, threatening that it will be extinguished completely soon.
+It looks like the hero taunts the addressee: get it while it lasts.

 (3) Advice to calm down.
 The hero says about his love: "But let it no longer disturb you".
 The line implies that

-(5) Declared sincerity of love.
-Love can not be insincere.
+(4) Sincerity of love: Love cannot be insincere.
 "Sincere love" is a tautology.
-Saying that the love is not just sincere, but exceptionally sincere ("so sincere" ) makes it sound like a sales pitch rather than a confession.
+The hero claims that his love is not just sincere, but exceptionally sincere ("so sincere").
+This sounds like he went a bit too far praising his love.

--- The comparison of possible "loves" (which is itself an anomaly in Russian, since the Russian word "любовь" is almost never used in a plural form) and the idea that the two "loves" may be identical brings up the impersonality of the poem.
+-- The comparison of possible "loves" and the idea that the two "loves" may be identical brings up the impersonality of the poem.
+It also is an anomaly in Russian.

--- The hero implies that the addressee is seeking exactly the kind of love he is offering, and it should not matter to her, from whom.
+-- The hero suggests that the addressee is seeking exactly the kind of love he is offering, and it should not matter to her, from whom she gets it.
 Rather than as an insult, it is, probably, intended as yet another way of persuasion.

 Now, I am ready to give the second interpretation of the poem, which takes into account all the anomalies above.

 The poem is not a lyrical one, rather this is a dramatic monologue.
-There are two characters: the adventurous hero (Don Juan-type) and an implied addressee.
+There are two characters: the adventurous hero (smooth operator) and an intended addressee.
 A short time ago, they had some superficial interactions, and the addressee showed her concern over the hero's attention.
-In the (written) monologue, the hero makes another attempt to win her over by trying to calm her apprehension, by praising unique qualities and rarity of his love, by pressuring her to act fast while the fading love lasts.
+In the (written) monologue, the hero makes another attempt to win her over by trying to calm her apprehension, by praising unique qualities and rarity of his love, by pressuring her to act fast while the fading love lasts ("Today or never, … Tomorrow it' ll be too late", as Elvis sings).

-Generally, one of the features of a dramatic monologue is an unreliable narrator.
-And indeed, the hero speaks about love, but his impudence, insistence on the fleeting nature of his interest to the woman allows the reader to see that he, actually, means not personal "love" (as Russians usually understand it), but some transactional relationships.
+Typically, one of the hallmarks of dramatic monologue is an unreliable narrator.
+Indeed, the hero speaks of love, but his boldness, the reminder of his fading love, allows the reader to see that he is not referring to love (as it is usually understood in Russia), but to some temporary, impersonal, mutually beneficial relationship.

-It is clear now, why the semioticians [2,3,4] had difficulty to come up with a consistent interpretation: they were not the implied readers.
+It is clear now, why the semioticians [2,3,4] had difficulty to come up with a consistent interpretation: they were not the intended readers.
 On one hand, they believed the popular interpretation is the only possible one.
 On another hand, they applied their "cold mind" to the text and discovered anomalies there.
-So, they were not fully "credulous" or fully "incredulous".
-To be fully "incredulous" readers and to discover Pushkin's hidden message, they should be open minded from the start.
+So, they were not Dreamy or Cool-minded readers.
+To be come a Super-readers, they should be open-minded from the start.

 How early learned he to be hypocritical,